Anirudh-S-Kumar/trm/README.md

 ## Notes

 - If you do have `$XDG_DATA_HOME` set, the default directory will be `$XDG_DATA_HOME/trm_files`.
 Otherwise, it will be `/var/tmp/trm_files`.
-- Currently doesn't work for different mount points, that's a WIP.